Back to Learning Center

 8. Neutral Experts

-At the onset of the case, the lawyers help clients think through what is important to them and what concerns them so that their “interests” can be identified.
-“Interests” are what cause a client to take a specific position on a given issue.
-Instead of haggling over positions (each spouse wants to own the only car), the group focuses on interests (each spouse needs a way to get to/from work).
+At the onset of the case, the lawyers help clients identify their concerns and their most important goals (their “interests”).
+Interests are what cause a client to take a specific position on a given issue.
+Instead of haggling over positions (each spouse wants to own the only car), the group focuses on interests (each spouse desires a way to get to/from work).

 10. No Surprises

 Unilateral action of any kind is discouraged.
-Joint meetings are governed by an agenda prepared in advance of meetings.
+Joint meetings are governed by an agenda prepared in advance.
 Clients are not required to discuss any topic they are not prepared to discuss.
 Clients are provided with a case roadmap so they can easily identify where they are in the process and how their case is progressing.